-Duvall attended Lynchburg College because he had several friends on the campus.
+Duvall attended University of Lynchburg because he had several friends on the campus.
 He originally thought about a pre-vet track, but history turned out to be a better fit.
 Recalling fond memories of working with faculty in biology and history, he encouraged students to become engaged with classroom discussions and learn all they can from their accessible professors.
 “There are professors here who will be lifelong inspirations,” he said.

 Duvall enjoyed a long freelance television career that included adventures all over the world.
 He produced the vice-presidential debate in 1992.
 In addition to “The Incredible Dr. Pol,” his work for National Geographic includes “Voyage to the Bottom of the Earth,” a TV film about filmmaker James Cameron’s dive to the deepest point in the Mariana Trench.